-Jessica’s litigation practice encompasses employment law, professional discipline, commercial litigation, defamation and public law.
-She has appeared before all levels of court in Ontario as well as various administrative tribunals.
+Jessica Roher is a determined, practical, and client-centred litigator.
+Her diverse practice spans commercial litigation, employment law, professional discipline, and public law.
+She has appeared before all levels of court in Ontario as well as administrative tribunals.

-Prior to joining Paliare Roland, Jessica honed her litigation skills at a prominent litigation firm in Toronto and as a clerk at the Ontario Court of Appeal, where she assisted judges with dozens of criminal and civil appeals.
-Jessica received her law degree from Osgoode Hall Law School in 2015 and graduated as the silver medalist.
+Prior to joining Paliare Roland, Jessica honed her litigation skills at a prominent litigation firm in Toronto and as a clerk at the Ontario Court of Appeal.
+Jessica graduated as the silver medalist at Osgoode Hall Law School in 2015.

 - Osgoode Hall Law School, J.D., 2015